mihikjw/jobengine/README.md

 - Configuration: yes
     - From file: yes
     - Encryption Key from env: yes
-        - SHA256 HASH THE KEY SO ITS ALWAYS 32-BYTES:
+        - SHA256 HASH THE KEY SO ITS ALWAYS 32-BYTES: yes
     - Default (then write to file): yes